aosabook/500lines/blockcode/README.md

 When we want to notify the system to run the assembled script during the next frame handler, we call `runSoon()` which just sets the `scriptDirty` flag to `true`.
 The system calls `run()` on every frame, but returns immediately unless `scriptDirty` is set, when it actually runs all the script blocks, and also triggers events to let the specific language handle any tasks it needs before and after the script is run.
 This decouples the blocks-as-toolkit from the turtle language to make the blocks re-usable (or the language pluggable, depending how you look at it).
 As part of running the script, we iterate over each block, calling `runEach(evt)` on it, which sets a class on the block, then finds and executes its associated function.
 If we slow things down, you should be able to watch the code execute as each block highlights to show when it is running.

+The `requestAnimationFrame` method below is provided by the browser for animation, it takes a function which will be called for the next frame to be rendered by the browser (at 60 frames per second) after the call is made.
+How many frames we actually get depends on how fast we can get work done in that call.

     function runSoon(){ scriptDirty = true; }

     function run(){